A volcano in Iceland is erupting for the 3rd time since December, spewing lava into the sky

 This is the third eruption since December of a volcanic system on the Reykjanes Peninsula, which is home to Keflavik, Iceland’s main airport and several large towns There was no disruption reported to the airport on Thursday.

-Dave McGarvie, a volcanologist who has worked extensively in Iceland, said it’s highly unlikely the “gentle, effusive” eruption will disrupt aviation because it produces only a tiny amount of ash.
+Dave McGarvie, a volcanologist who has worked extensively in Iceland, said it’s highly unlikely the “gentle, effusive” eruption will disrupt aviation because such volcanoes produce only a tiny amount of ash.

 The volcano eventually erupted on Dec.
 18, sending lava flowing away from Grindavik.
 A second eruption that began on Jan.
 14 sent lava towards the town.
-Defensive walls that had been bolstered since the first eruption stopped some of the flow, but several buildings were consumed by the lava.
+Defensive walls that had been bolstered since the first eruption stopped some of the flow, but several buildings were consumed by the lava, and land in the town has sunk by as much as 1½meters (4½ feet) because of the magma movement.

 No confirmed deaths have been reported, but a workman is missing after falling into a fissure opened by the volcano.